zloof/AWS-EKS/utils/aws-account-resources/README.md

-# Development
+# AWS services csv exporter
-This util create a list AWS services being used region wise and Export them to aws-bizzabo-resources.csv
+This util create a list AWS services being used in each region and Export them to aws-bizzabo-resources.csv file

 How to run: